Pythagean/pattern_spinner/copilot-context.md

 main.jsx

 ## Future Ideas
+- Sidepanel with number of moves in pattern, and the meaning
+- List of movements from encylopedia
+- Tips
 - Track practice history and show most/least practiced patterns
 - Add sound effects for the spin
 - Allow users to mark certain patterns as "favorites"